-THE LIONS ROAR BELINDA BEBEE & KAREN MOODY,
+THE LIONS ROAR

-The Lions defeated the Sonora Bronco's 11-7 last Friday night in their second district game of this season.
-They now have a 2-0 district game count which will be challenged by the McCamey Badgers this Friday night here at
+a trophy dash to San Angelo??
+The Lions defeated the Sonora Bronco's 11-7 last Was it just for firewater??????
+Friday night in their second district game of this season.
+They now have a 2-0 district game count which will be challenged by the McCamey Badgers this Friday night here at 7:30 p.m.
 Who do you think that the "GREAT PUMPKIN" really is?????
-Rhonda Y.-Santa Claus?: Orlando D. H. - Whoever wrote this: James H. - John Henderson; Rojelio L. - Cookie Man; Jose G. - Jay Hufsteadler after midnight; Marsha K .-Jaws; Kirby K .- A quiet little man that lives in the boiler room; Pam Y .- A jolly little man who comes out only on Halloween so wait and see; Karla F .- Something big and orange that only comes out on the 31st when everybody is wrapping teacher's house; John H. - Old Flying Buddy: Brian G - Probably one of Reavis' creations; Lulu-Rosi V.; Vaden A. - Kathy S.; Sylvia G. - Danny Weant in his little orange litards; Lisa C. - If you think you're gonna find out my secret identity.
+Rhonda Y.-Santa Claus?; Orlando D. H. - Whoever wrote this; James H.-John Henderson; Rojelio L.-Cookie Man; Jose G.-Jay Hufsteadler after midnight; Marsha K.- man that lives in the boiler room; Pam Y.-A jolly little man who comes out only on Halloween so wait and see; Karla F. - Something big and orange that only comes out on the 31st when everybody Who are the two little girls dressed as Casper and is wrapping teacher's house; John H. - Old Flying Buddy; Teddy Bear???????
+Brian G. - Probably one of Reavis' creations; Lulu-Rosi Honor Roll V.; Vaden A.-Kathy S.; Sylvia G .- Danny Weant in his little orange litards; Lisa